holepunchto/pear-docs/building-blocks/hyperbee.md

 Make a read stream.
 Sort order is based on the binary value of the keys.
 All entries in the stream are similar to the ones returned from **`db.get`**.

-`range` should specify the range you want to read and looks like this:
+`range` should specify the range to read and looks like this:

 ```javascript
 {